Elgg/Elgg/docs/guides/views.rst

 Rendering a list with an alternate view
 ---------------------------------------

-Since 1.11, you can define an alternative view to render list items using ``'item_view'`` parameter.
+You can define an alternative view to render list items using ``'item_view'`` parameter.

 In some cases, default entity views may be unsuitable for your needs.
 Using ``item_view`` allows you to customize the look, while preserving pagination, list's HTML markup etc.